retaildevcrews/ngsa-app/k6/README.md

 - Text in the response body
 - Response body size

-Check definitions can be labeled so when the script includes checks, the summary report shows what type of Check and how many passed.
+Check definitions can be labeled so when the script includes checks, the summary report shows what type of `check` and how many passed or failed

 ![Script Sample File](/k6/images/javascript-checks.png)